ahaselsteiner/2021-extreme-response/02-scripts/EnvironmentalModel/Data/README.md

-The following files from the data repository should be placed in this folder:
+The following files from the data repository, which is available at XXX, should be placed in this folder:
  * artificial_time_series_50years.txt
  * artificial_time_series_1000years.txt
  * artificial_time_series_5039years.txt